-Prerequisite or corequisite: FA/MUSI 1000 6.0 or FA/MUSI 2000 6.0, and FA/MUSI 1200 9.0.
+Prerequisite or corequisite: FA/MUSI 1000 6.0 and FA/MUSI 1200 9.0.

-FA/MUSI 2080 6.0 Classical Piano.
+FA/MUSI 2080 3.0/2080 6.0 Classical Piano Performance.
 Instruction and recital preparation in classical piano through individual lessons and master classes.

-FA/MUSI 2081 3.0 Piano Literature and Pedagogy.
+FA/MUSI 2081 3.0 Piano Literature and

+Pedagogy.
 Literature and pedagogy of classical piano.
 Open to non-majors who have studied piano.
-Activities vary according to the level of skill and experience of the individual student
+Activities vary according to the level of skill and experience of the individual student.